After you're diagnosed with multiple sclerosis, you may worry about how your condition could affect your work life.

 - A reserved parking spot

-In any case, you’ll need to be able to do the main functions of your job.
+The law requires that you’re able to do the main functions of your job.
 For example, if you’re a receptionist, the ability to answer phone calls is a basic part of the role.
 If MS makes it hard to use the phone, and there’s no one else to help you, you may need to find other work.

-If you have MS, you may qualify for Social Security benefits.
+Finally, if you have MS, you may qualify for Social Security benefits.
 That doesn’t mean that you can’t work at any job or that you automatically qualify for disability.

 Talk with a lawyer who specializes in disability claims to find out if you're entitled to benefits.